Scientific Underpinnings for Phonics Programs

 Morgan Dynamic Phonics is designed to promote quick and efficient word reading.
 We are always striving for more and more automatic responses from children.
 It has been pointed out that skillful readers are automatic decoders and that poor readers usually have problems in this area (Rayner, K. et. al. 2001; Samuels 1988).
 It has also been shown that accurate and fluid word reading of single words is a good predictor of comprehension of written text (Curtis 1980; Stanovich, Cunningham & Freeman 1984).
 See section of fluency for other techniques to speed up reading speed.

 "Intensive, well-designed intervention that addresses the core linguistic deficits underlying reading failure has been shown to salvage most children, even if their early instruction was inadequate.
-The components of an effective instructional program include phonemic awareness, letter recognition and formation, sound symbol connections, opportunities to practice decoding in controlled texts, vocabulary building with an emphasis on word structure and morphology, instruction in comprehension strategies and motivational techniques to foster independent reading" (Moats 1998B).
+The components of an effective instructional program include phonemic awareness, letter recognition and formation, sound symbol connections, opportunities to practice decoding in controlled texts, vocabulary building with an emphasis on word structure and morphology, instruction in comprehension strategies and motivational techniques to foster independent reading" (Moats 1998B; also: Joseph, L. M., & Schisler, R. 2009; Connor, C. M. 2007; Lovett, M. W., et al 2012).

 Morgan Dynamic Phonics uses lots and lots of phonetically decodable text to reinforce the letter patterns taught.
-With more sever reading problems, we believe that students should only read decodable texts for some time to avoid confusion.
+We believe that students should only read decodable texts for some time to avoid confusion.
 The use of decodable text with research-based phonics instruction is strongly recommended by: Foorman 1998 and Juel & Minden-Cupp 2000.

-Morgan Dynamic Phonics programs, like most other Orton-Gillingham programs, teaches syllable division and syllable type identification to help students read larger words.
+The Morgan Dynamic Phonics programs, like most other Orton-Gillingham programs, teach syllable division and syllable type identification to help students read larger words.
 When the English language is taught by syllables and meaningful word parts called morphemes, it is a lot more predictable (see Stanback 1992).
-Our Dynamic Roots program (used by many after students complete the Morgan Dynamic Phonics programs) uses the study of root words, suffixes, prefixes and Latin and Greek word origins to teach higher level reading and vocabulary skills.
+Our Dynamic Roots program (used by many after students complete the Morgan Dynamic Phonics programs) uses the study of root words, suffixes, prefixes and Latin and Greek word origins to teach higher-level reading and vocabulary skills.

 References